finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the portfolio
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date for the change (optional) var request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition (optional)
+            var scope = scope_example;  // string | The scope of the portfolio to update the definition for. var code = code_example;  // string | The code of the portfolio to update the definition for.
+Together with the scope this uniquely              identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to update the definition.
+Defaults to the current              LUSID system datetime if not specified. (optional) var request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition. (optional)

             try
             {
-                // [EARLY ACCESS] Update portfolio definition
+                // [EARLY ACCESS] Update portfolio
                 Portfolio result = apiInstance.UpdatePortfolio(scope, code, effectiveAt, request);
                 Debug.WriteLine(result);
             }